microtechcloudsolutions/contacts_RESTful_API/readme.txt

 }
 The API returns a json file with appropriate response

- where 3000 is the port number of the computer where the API is being tested TO CREATE MULTIPLE CONTACTS:use "POST http method"
+ where 3000 is the port number of the computer where the API is being tested on TO CREATE MULTIPLE CONTACTS:use "POST http method"

  http://localhost:3000/api/contacts